 When to Use Certain Types of Jigs

-Most jigs excel at working the bottom and is primarily what they are designed for.
+Most jigs excel at working the bottom, and that is primarily what they are designed for.

-Jigs allow you to work in very thick and tight cover like weeds and other vegetation, reeds, brush piles, rock, docks, grass, and stumps with a very low chance of snagging onto the cover or snagging and dragging weeds.
+Jigs allow you to work in very thick and tight covers like weeds and other vegetation, reeds, brush piles, rock, docks, grass, and stumps, with a very low chance of snagging onto the cover or snagging and dragging weeds.

 Swim jigs have the same cover working characteristics while being used more like a spinnerbait without the blades and can snake and slide through the thickest of vegetation.